rsysadmin-com/zammad_installer/README.md

 ```
 In this case, do not forget to restart nginx.

+## oops! something went wrong... what now?
+Sometimes things can go South... in that case, you will find a log file in the same directory where the Zammad installer was executed which transcripts everthing that was displayed on your console.

+Please take a look at it and search for errors so you know that needs to be fixed.

 ## disclaimer
-this script is provided on an "AS IS" basis.
+this script is provided on an "AS IS" basis to the Zammad Community.
 The author is not to be held responsible for any damage that it use or misuse may cause.